antonioior/MLPR_Laboratory/README.md

 **MACHINE LEARNING AND PATTERN RECOGNITION**

-This repository contains the labs and the project related to the subject of machine learning and pattern recognition.
+This repository contains the labs and the project with the related report for the subject machine learning and patter recognition.